15 Must-Have Winter Essentials, According To Fashion Insiders

 Bows

-"Red was the color of the season this Fall/Winter 2023, and as we enter the darker, colder days of winter, it remains eternally chic and classic.
-Evoke sensuality and something more playful with pops of red in your everyday wardrobe which can be worn as an accent color through accessories like gloves and socks, or a coat from The Row and Jacquemus, or in totality as seen on the Ferragamo runway with a matching blazer and trousers." — Brigitte Chartrand, VP of Womenswear Buying at Ssense
+"Red was the colour of the season this Fall/Winter 2023, and as we enter the darker, colder days of winter, it remains eternally chic and classic.
+Evoke sensuality and something more playful with pops of red in your everyday wardrobe which can be worn as an accent colour through accessories like gloves and socks, or a coat from The Row and Jacquemus, or in totality as seen on the Ferragamo runway with a matching blazer and trousers". — Brigitte Chartrand, VP of Womenswear Buying at Ssense

 Beanie Hats

-"Cold weather calls for a cozy beanie!
-Look to neutrals that will go with everything in your closet." — Caroline Maguire, Fashion Director at Shopbop
+"Cold weather calls for a cosy beanie!
+Look to neutrals that will go with everything in your closet". — Caroline Maguire, Fashion Director at Shopbop

 Power Dressing